Republic of Ireland national football team: 2023–present

 Stephen Kenny's contract was due to expire at the end of 2023, with the manager himself admitting after a friendly against New Zealand that while he would like to continue in the position, his "instinct [was] that’s not going to happen."
 The match was eventually confirmed to be his last, as the FAI announced on 22 November 2023 that Kenny's contract would not be renewed.
 While Kenny recorded only six wins in 29 competitive matches during his tenure and is widely considered as one of Ireland's worst managers in modern history, he was also credited with introducing younger players to the squad.

 In the 2024–25 UEFA Nations League B, Ireland was drawn in Group 2 along with England, Finland and Greece.

 On 10 July 2024, the Football Association of Ireland announced Heimir Hallgrímsson as the new coach of the Republic of Ireland national football team.

-In September 2025, the Republic of Ireland opened their 2026 FIFA World Cup qualification campaign with a 2-2 draw at home to Hungary before losing 2-1 away to Armenia who were 105th in the FIFA World Rankings.
+In September 2025, the Republic of Ireland opened their 2026 FIFA World Cup qualification campaign with a 2–2 draw at home to Hungary before losing 2–1 away to Armenia who were 105th in the FIFA World Rankings.
 On 13 November 2025, Ireland defeated Portugal 2-0 with both goals coming from Troy Parrott to remain in contention of qualifying for the World Cup.
 Three days later, in Irelands final group game in which they had to win, Parrott scored a hat-trick, including a 96th-minute winner, in a 3–2 win away to Hungary, securing Ireland's place in the 2026 FIFA World Cup play-offs.
 He became the first ever Republic of Ireland player to score a hat-trick in an away game and the first Irish player to score a competitive hat-trick since Robbie Keane in 2014.
+On 26 March 2026, the Republic of Ireland lost 4–3 on penalties after a 2–2 draw against Czechia in the 2026 FIFA World Cup qualification play-of semi-final.